-A tornado is a storm that is created when a cold and warm front meet - when my kids were young, I would tell them that the hot air and cold air get into a scuffle about who's the strongest.
+A tornado is a storm that is created when a cold front and warm front meet - when my kids were young, I would tell them that the hot air and cold air get into a scuffle about who's the strongest.
 There also needs to be moisture for a tornado to occur.

-The vortex occurs when the winds are spinning very fast - so fast that nothing can stay in the middle, the force pulls it to the outer sides of the storm.
+The vortex occurs when the winds are spinning very fast - so fast that nothing can stay in the middle, the force pulls everything to the outer sides of the storm.
 These fast spinning winds are also what give the tornado it's nickname of 'twister'.

 - (2) 1 liter water or soda bottles (you can also use 2 liter bottles but I like the smaller ones because they are easier for the kids to hold)

-- a washer
+- a metal washer

 - blue food coloring

 We found the directions at the National Oceanic and Atmospheric Administration.
 Pop over and print off the details so you'll have them BUT read on first for a simplified version.

 Now the directions are going to say you need to use a 'plastic connector' which I call a 'tornado tube' -- BUT, we didn't use one ;) If you're planning to do this in a classroom, than I would recommend a tornado tube as it will help reinforce the structure -- but if you're doing it at home, you probably won't need one (just be sure the first time you flip your bottles, you do it outside or over the sink ;)